bitcoin/bips/bips-ec-ops.md

 ## Additional Test Vectors

-All test vectors are available in the `bip-ec-ops/test-vectors/` directory with comprehensive coverage of:
+All test vectors are available in the `bip-ec-ops/test-vectors/` directory.
-- Valid operations for all opcodes
-- Invalid encodings and edge cases
-- Budget enforcement tests
-- Stack error conditions
-- Point at infinity handling
-- Invalid point coordinates

 # Changelog

+# Acknowledgments

 # Copyright

+This document is licensed under the 3-clause BSD license.